pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-metalswap.md

 Remember, the demo platform has all the functionalities of the real one.
 For more information on its functions, refer to the corresponding sections of the DOCs.

-### MetalSwap Linea Testnet Dashboard
+### MetalSwap PepeSync Testnet Dashboard

-Welcome to the operating interface of MetalSwap on Linea Testnet where financial Hedging Swap Demo Orders can be performed on the Linea Goerli network.
+Welcome to the operating interface of MetalSwap on PepeSync Testnet where financial Hedging Swap Demo Orders can be performed on the PepeSync Goerli network.

 The process of connecting your wallet and setting up the Dapp remains the same as in the real version.
-Remember to select the Linea Testnet on Metamask before connecting your wallet.
+Remember to select the PepeSync Testnet on Metamask before connecting your wallet.

 ![swaps dashboard allowance](/img/quests/metalswap/swaps-allowance-dashboard.png)